 - You will get to use the telephone to talk to a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, they will let you wear your own clothes, but if you are not expected to make bail quickly you you will have to change into a jail uniform.
+- If you are expected to be released shortly, they will let you wear your own clothes, but if you are not expected to make bail quickly you will have to change into a jail uniform.

 Have you ever been booked into jail?
 If you have, you should tell your story so other people can learn from your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that will help other people that get arrested make it through jail processing?

 Click here to leave a comment